-© Australian Institute of Health and Welfare 2024

-This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Address-geocode latitude, degrees minutes seconds Xd{d}{mm}{ss}{.ss} Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

-Latitude degrees minutes seconds Xd{d}{mm}{ss} {.ss}

-Identifying and definitional attributes

-Metadata item type: Value Domain

-METEOR identifier: 469919

-Registration status: Community Services (retired), Standard 10/04/2013

-Disability, Standard 13/08/2015

-Definition: A numeric measurement of latitude represented in degrees, minutes, seconds and

-decimal seconds as a combination of the sexagismal and decimal format.

-Representational attributes

-Representation class: Identifier

-Data type: Geospatial

-Format: Xd{d}{mm}{ss}{.ss}

-Maximum character length: 9

-Unit of measure: Degree Minute Second

-Collection and usage attributes

-Guide for use: The 'X' in the latitude format symbolises the designator symbol "+" or "-" and should

-be placed prior to the first number.
+Address-geocode latitude, degrees minutes seconds Xd{d}{mm}{ss}{.ss} Identifying and definitional attributes Metadata item type: Data Element Short name: Geocode latitude sexagismal Synonymous names: Latitude METEOR identifier: 469923 Registration status: Community Services (retired), Standard 10/04/2013 Disability, Standard 13/08/2015 Definition: The geographic latitude of an address point on the earth, measured in degrees, minutes and seconds north or south of the equator.
+Data Element Concept: Address-geocode latitude Value Domain: Latitude degrees minutes seconds Xd{d}{mm}{ss}{.ss} Value domain attributes Representational attributes Representation class: Identifier Data type: Geospatial Format: $Xd\{d\}\{mm\}\{ss\}\{.ss\}$ Maximum character length: 9 Unit of measure: Degree Minute Second Collection and usage attributes Guide for use: The 'X' in the latitude format symbolises the designator symbol "+" or "-" and should be placed prior to the first number.
 Latitudes north of the equator are positive and shall be designated by use of the plus sign (+), latitudes south of the equator are negative and shall be designated by use of the minus sign (-).
-The equator shall be

-designated by use of the plus sign (+).
+The equator shall be designated by use of the plus sign (+).

 The 'd' should be used to represent the degrees as a one or two digit number.
 The 'm' should be used to represent minutes as a two digit number (i.e. a place holding zero should be used for minute values under 10 for clarity).
 The 's' should be used to represent seconds (before the decimal) and decimal seconds (after the decimal), as a two digit number (i.e. a place holding zero should be used for second and decimal second values under 10 for clarity).
 Zero may also be a valid value, such as where there is no minute value but there is a second value.
 As a minimum the designator and a one digit representation for degrees must be populated.
-The remaining brackets are optional, however, if seconds or decimal seconds are to be used the preceeding values must also be populated (i.e. seconds cannot be populated without minutes being populated, and decimal seconds cannot be populated without a seconds value).
+The remaining brackets are optional, however, if seconds or decimal seconds are to be used the preceding values must also be populated (i.e. seconds cannot be populated without minutes being populated, and decimal seconds cannot be populated without a seconds value).
 Usage example: a traditional degrees, minutes & seconds representation for latitude of -40° 09' 09.05" should be represented as a string format -400909.05 (Note: this is not a decimal representation, but a concatenation of the degree, minute, second and decimal second values).

 Comments: The ISO 6709 standard recommends leading zeroes for degree values less than 100, however this has not been implemented in the METeOR standard, in accordance with METeOR business rules.